lordghick/ScoobiExchange/Readme.md

 To Do:

 1. Several unhandled exceptions are listed through code comments, exceptions that will be fixed in the incomming days
+2. Private key needs to go to a database
+3. Connection params to the minecraft hub should come from a database

 PS: